K-LITE: Learning Transferable Visual Models with External Knowledge: Experimental Results

-\paragraph{Limitations.} The failure cases that knowledge-augmented approach does not help mainly come from two scenarios: $(i)$ No external knowledge is extracted from the given knowledge base (\ie Wiktionary in this case), \eg StanfordCars and FGVC Aircraft.
-They often require domain-specific knowledge explanations to define a car brand (\eg Volvo C30 Hatchback 2012 or Lamborghini Reventon Coupe 2008) or a aircraft model type (\eg 737-200 or Tu-154), while Wiktionary can hardly provide such professional definitions. $(ii)$ Despite the fact that knowledge is available, the quality is too low to provide useful information.
-In Figure~\ref{fig:case_study} (b), we provide failure examples from two datasets with the most performance lose after adding knowledge, which unfortunately introduces certain spurious words/concepts that confuse the models.
-In Figure~\ref{fig:case_study_appendix} in Appendix, we show more examples that knowledge only yields slight improvement.
-For example, the task of classifying digits in MNIST relies shape description, while Wiki provides inconsistent definition for each digit.
-Country211 is a task to assess the geolocation capability of visual representations, while Wiktionary knowledge describes the continent/history/population of a country.
+\textbf{Limitations.} The failure cases where knowledge-augmented approach does not help mainly belong to two scenarios: $(i)$ No external knowledge was extracted from the given knowledge base (\ie Wiktionary in this case), \eg StanfordCars and FGVC Aircraft.
+They often require domain-specific knowledge explanations to define a car brand (\eg Volvo C30 Hatchback 2012) or an aircraft model type (\eg 737-200), while Wiktionary can hardly provide such professional definitions. $(ii)$ While knowledge is available, the quality is too low to provide useful information.
+In Figure~\ref{fig:case_study} (b), we provide failure examples from two datasets with the biggest performance loss after adding knowledge.
+In Figure~\ref{fig:case_study_appendix} in the Appendix, we show more examples where knowledge only yields slight improvement.
 To summarize, a promising future research direction is to improve the knowledge quality to be more related to the given classification tasks.